simply-link/php-resource-server-sdk/README.md

-# SimplyLink resource server SDK
+# Simplylink resource server SDK

 Resource server is use to hold simplylink resources such as apps and services.